Create an Email Server on Windows WAMP

 <VirtualHost *:80> DocumentRoot "c:/wamp/www" ServerName test-domain.com ServerAlias www.test-domain.com </VirtualHost> <VirtualHost *:80> DocumentRoot "c:/wamp/www/roundcube" ServerName mail.test-domain.com ServerAlias www.mail.test-domain.com </VirtualHost>

-in c:\windows\system32\drivers\etc\ on windows.
+in c:\windows\system32\drivers\etc\ on Windows.

 Install & Configure hMailServer on Windows